Tools for effective and sustainable activism

 2.2 Gain experience of methods of organising and community building that can express the values we are working for and increase personal and group capacity.

 2.3 Examine issues around empowerment, leadership, understanding power dynamics and collective processes.

-3.1 Reflect deeply on your own personal history of activism, identifying patterns and tendencies, and find ways of skilfully transforming these where needed.
+3.1 Reflect deeply on your own personal history of activism, identifying patterns and tendencies, and inherited traumas, identifying patterns and tendencies, and explore ways of skilfully transforming these where needed.

 3.2 Identify and draw upon the sources of nourishment and inspiration that support your engagement and help you realise your potential as an organiser and empowered agent for social change.

 Who is it aimed at?

 Anyone identifying as a BIPOC activist or organiser.
 We embrace a broad definition of activism, including: Resistance – action preventing further damage to ecosystems and social justice; Renewal – action focused on developing and creating alternatives for healthier societies and communities; and Building Resilience – action supporting increased resilience in communities to weather the uncertain times ahead.

 This course grows out of our experience of running the Sustaining Resistance course on sustainable activism since 2010.